shakhor-shual/walkman-gitops-example/README.md

 ## Syntax extras over Shell syntax
-To extend usability of basic shell syntax for describing specific actions performed by deployment scripts, three additional entities have been introduced into them:
+To extend usability of basic shell syntax for describing specific actions performed by deployment scripts, next additional entities have been added to them:
-- directives
-- annotations
-- helpers

-### Directives
+## Directives
 Directives are exclusively an element of the script root section and are intended for global control of Walkman operating modes.
 Directives looks like: